unkokaeru/bilbois/content/Organised/University of Lincoln/Enterprise Project/Enterprise Project Briefing.md

 A presentation at the University of Lincoln followed by questions.

 >[!HINT]
 >Familiarise yourself with Lone Star Analysis (LSA) before the meeting!
-To do this, create a [[Initial Impressions of Lone Star Analysis]] document.
+To do this, create a [[Research/Initial Impressions of Lone Star Analysis]] document.

-Assign roles, discuss timelines, the results of the projects, the methods to reach these results, etc. - all discussed in the [[Enterprise Project Initial Meeting]] notes.
+Assign roles, discuss timelines, the results of the projects, the methods to reach these results, etc. - all discussed in the [[Meetings/Enterprise Project Meeting 0]] notes.

 ### **Phase 2:** Identification